5 Key Types of Global Risk

 Managing a World of Risk

 By discovering data-driven insights, implementing powerful decision-making frameworks, and considering the complexities of globalized interdependencies, experts can guide strategic planning even under highly uncertain conditions.
-An MA in Global Risk offers the specialized knowledge and quantitative skills necessary to make sense of the geopolitical, economic, environmental, societal, and technological dangers that will shape our world’s future.
+An MA in Global Risk offers the specialized knowledge and quantitative skills necessary to make sense of the geopolitical, economic, environmental, societal, and technological threats that will shape our world’s future.

 About the Master of Arts in Global Risk (online)